OutSystems/docs-support/src/release-notes/11/cross-platform-service-studio/cross-platform-service-studio.md

 <li>Fixed a performance issue in the SQL editor.
 (RMAC-9137)</li>
 <li>Fixed a crash in Merge when selecting to merge an attribute from a deleted entity.
 (RMAC-9564)</li>
 <li>Fixed a crash when refreshing a reference of a folder.
 (RMAC-9780)</li>
-<li>Fix label property of dropdown widget not being correctly set after copy&paste or drag&drop (RMAC-9944)</li>
+<li>Fix label property of dropdown widget not being correctly set after copy/paste or drag/drop (RMAC-9944)</li>
 <li>Fixed a bug where ShiftInsert and ShiftDelete shortcutKeys, were causing double pasting/cutting the values on ServiceStudio editors.
 (RMAC-9961)</li>
 <li>Fixed an issue where right-clicking a true change message was mentioning another element.
 (RMAC-9965)</li>
 <li>Fixed an error that would cause the 'Edit Data' editor to go blank when modifying a dropdown value on an entity record.
 (RPM-2791)</li>